Gran Via is not only home to quality architecture; it will boast

 vegetation and people will love to spend time in it

 GRAN VIA, ASPHALT JUNGLE NO MORE

-Madrid’s major artery, the capital’s nerve center bursting at the seams with trendy stores, restaurants, theaters, and hotels that irresistibly draws Spaniards across the nation, as well as foreign tourists, will no longer be at risk of converting into inhuman environment.
+Madrid’s major artery, the capital’s nerve center bursting at the seams with trendy stores, restaurants, theaters, and hotels that irresistibly draw Spaniards across the nation, as well as foreign tourists, will no longer be at risk of converting into inhuman environment.
 Habitually, Gran Via exceeds EU’s pollution limits, at times spiking to dangerous peaks (read that as plunge into lower life expectancy!).
-But it may soon not anymore.
-Work is earnestly underway to morph it into what will almost amount to a woodland: 248 robust new trees!
+But it may soon not be the case anymore.
+Work is earnestly underway to morph it into something vaguely foresty: 248 robust new trees!

 “We’ll construct a green zone [arbolado] with a more robust appearance, with greater visibility, so that Gran Via will not only be home to quality architecture but will also boast vegetation, a pleasant green area where people will love to spend time,” says Madrid’s Councilor of Urbanism José Manuel Calvo in an interview with eldiario.es.

 “We don’t want Gran Via to be just a transit area; we want it to be a place to be, where people will live together,” Calvo declares.

 Three fountains will grace the new Gran Via, one in Plaza de Callao, another at the Red de San Luis (on Calle Montera), and a third in Calle Alcalá.

 Gran Via’s makeover has actually kicked off last 9 March from both ends of the thoroughfare, Plaza de España and Plaza de Cibeles.

 The Ayuntamiento de Madrid hopes to finish the job before Christmas so that, as Calvo says, “the Madrileños will be able to enjoy the new Gran Via by the Holidays.”